curiosity/jquery.smartbanner/README.md

       inAmazonAppStore: 'In the Amazon Appstore',
       inWindowsStore: 'In the Windows Store', // Text of price for Windows
       GooglePlayParams: null, // Aditional parameters for the market
+      itunesParams: null, // Additional paramseters for the itunes store
       icon: null, // The URL of the icon (defaults to <meta name="apple-touch-icon">)
       iconGloss: null, // Force gloss effect for iOS even for precomposed
       url: null, // The URL for the button.
 Keep null if you want the button to link to the app store.